muradyf/chess/README.md

-# chess
+# Chess
-A multiplayer chess game implemented using C# in Unity.
-Intended to be faster than most other versions.
+A multiplayer chess game implemented using C# in Unity engine, intended to be faster than most other versions.
+Includes functionalities like piece promotion and castling.